qiscus/qiscus-chat-sdk-js-sample/README.md

 $ cd qiscus-chat-sdk-js-sample
 $ http-server
 ```

-After you start the server you can view the sample by accessing http://localhost:8080

 ## Contribution
 Qiscus Chat SDK Sample UI is fully open-source.
 All contributions and suggestions are welcome!